Course Objectives and Scope |

 you to develop protocols and prove them correct.
 The course

-programming assignments, in turn, will require you to either be familiar,
+programming assignments, in turn, will expose you to a disciplined and

 There is no required textbook for this class.
 (Thank you, thank

-centered on research papers that will integrate what we will be
+centered on research papers that discuss in greater depth what we will be

-discussing in class.
-I will also make available my class notes---I'll
+I will make available pdfs of my class notes---I'll

 do this after class (typically at the end of the week),